 9. Solo Synchronized Swimming

 The name itself is contradictory.
 Who are you synchronizing with if you’re swimming alone?

 10. Town Planning

-At the four Olympic games between 1928 and 1948, medals were given out for town planning.
-It fell under the architectural design category of the arts portion of the Olympics.
+At the four Olympic games between 1928 and 1948, medals were given out for, erm, town planning.

 The even stranger part is that a silver medal winning plan for the Marine Park in Brooklyn wasn’t even used, as the city’s parks department used a different plan instead.